 Tiamat is essential for Shaco and is ALWAYS our first buy when we recall.
 It's passive and active helps with farming camps and gives us a bit of extra damage when trying to nuke someone in the mid game.
 We can also auto attack immediately after using its active, letting us get in more damage in a shorter amount of time (the combo is AA + Tiamat active + AA).
-IMPORTANT - Tiamat NOW PROCS Electrocute - a simple AA + Tiamat active + AA/E/Ignite.
+The Tiamat active also activates Dark Harvest, so keep that in mind.

 Boots of Mobility, for me at the moment, is ALWAYS my second buy because having movement speed in the early game means we can get around the map quicker and impress our will on the enemy.
 As stated in the Runes chapter of this guide, Legend: Alacrity gives us enough attack speed to clear jungle camps efficiently, so Boots of Mobility is the ideal choice.

 IMPORTANT: Lots of people think it's easier to farm with Berserker's Greaves, which it is once you get to the camp...but you save more time getting there with Boots of Mobility than you do actually doing the camp with Berserker's Greaves.

 DO NOT BUY A Poacher's Dirk, the item is aids.

 And lastly, if you guys are fed enough, Serrated Dirk is our first real damage item that will eventually build into a Duskblade of Draktharr for the mid game.

 Couple of variations here.
 Duskblade of Draktharr and Youmuu's Ghostblade are our CORE items.
 They give us a massive power spike for the mid game, especially Duskblade of Draktharr.
 Despite Duskblade of Draktharr getting nerfed (damage decrease from 60-320 to 30-200) the item is still invaluable to Shaco.